This has been produced with the British Paediatric Allergy, Immunity and Infection Group.

 A shorter 3-day course of remdesivir can also be considered according to national policy for hospital onset symptomatic SARS-CoV-2 infection in children in clinical risk groups (see table 2) who or in hospital already for a non-COVID reason.
 Dosing should be as per SmPC.
 Use of remdesivir outside of the context of the licensed indication should ideally be in the context of a clinical trial but can be considered on a case-by-case basis on discussion with paediatric infectious diseases specialists.

-SARS-CoV-2 specific monoclonal antibodies should be considered for patients with hospital onset COVID as per current national clinical commissioning policy.
-Currently, sotrovimab is commissioned for use in hospitalised children and young people aged 12-17 years, weighing at least 40kg, with certain additional considerations relating to underlying clinic risk and comorbidity as well as timing of symptom onset and reason for hospitalisation.
+SARS-CoV-2 specific monoclonal antibodies should be considered by exception and following MDT discussion for patients with hospital onset COVID as per current national clinical commissioning policy.
+Remdesivir is currently currently considered first line for this indication but sotrovimab is also commissioned for use in hospitalised children and young people aged 12-17 years, weighing at least 40kg, with certain additional considerations relating to underlying clinic risk and comorbidity as well as timing of symptom onset and reason for hospitalisation.
 It is recommended that decision on eligibility and risk benefit of administration should be urgently discussed on a case by case basis with a paediatric infectious diseases specialist and other specialists involved in the child or young person’s care.

 Baricitinib can be considered in children over 2 years of age with respiratory COVID as per current national commissioning policy.
 Although the RECOVERY trial included this age group, it should be noted that this cohort was too small to reach statistical significance, the SmPC is only for adults and there are limited data on both clinical effectiveness and safety in children.
 Use in all ages is off-label.
 All patients being considered for baricitinib treatment should be discussed with local or paediatric infectious diseases team to consider the potential risks and benefits and to ensure all treatment options and other differentials have been considered